 The University recognizes Research Integrity as the sole entity with the authority to make exempt and "not human subject research" determinations.

 No human subject research conducted by University/Affiliate researchers (including student research) may be initiated until Research Integrity publishes written documentation of exempt determination or IRB approval.
 To receive Federal Department of Health and Human Services (DHHS) support for research involving human subjects, institutions must have a Federalwide Assurance (FWA).
 FWAs require that an institution will comply with the federal regulations in 45 CFR part 46, including requirements for an Institutional Review Board (IRB) to provide oversight of research involving human participants.
 The University of Nevada, Reno Federalwide Assurance (FWA) is FWA00002306.

 The University's internal IRB is registered with OHRP:

 - University of Nevada, Reno Institutional Review Board oversees social, behavioral, and educational research and biomedical research and clinical trials: IRB00000215

-For information about what constitutes "human subject research" and requirements for the protection of human research participants, see our Frequently Asked Questions and the IRB Policy Manual.
-See "Investigator Resources" above for informative tables, charts, and other useful information.
+For information about what constitutes "human subject research" and requirements for the protection of human research participants, see our quickstart guide for researchers and affiliates and the FAQs for the IRB process and the Human Research Protection Policy Manual.